-James Barnes has worked in wireless in New Zealand, the UK and China.
+James Barnes has worked in web and wireless in New Zealand, the UK, China and Malaysia.

 Making A Start

-Following five years learning the ropes in paradise, James moved back to London in 1999 to further his career.
+Following five years learning the ropes, James moved back to London in 1999 to further his career.
 He joined switchless reseller LCR Telecom in September of that year and was not at all suprised when, a few months later, LCR was acquired by Primus Telecommunications Inc.

 Following Morodo, James pretty much took a year off before returning to project-based work.
-He’s now living out of a suitcase and filling up yet another passport.
+In 2012 he was invited to Malaysia to start RinggitPlus.

 Affenstunde is the name of a pioneering album released by German band Popul Vuh in 1970.
-It’s a towering achievement in electronica – every home should have a copy.
+It’s a towering achievement in electronica, every home should have a copy, really.
 You can buy it now from Amazon or iTunes.